 C. An applicant for certification as a geoscientist-in-training requiring examination must pass the fundamentals of geology examination of the ASBOG test.

-D. Applicants taking the ASBOG test must also abide by the rules and regulations of ASBOG.
+D. Applicants taking the ASBOG tests must also abide by the rules and regulations of ASBOG.

 E. An applicant who does not timely arrive at and complete a scheduled examination will forfeit the examination fee.